hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% endif %}

-### How do I find the largest files I should remove to make room on my home directory
+### My home directory is (almost) full, and I don't know why

-To free up space in the home directory, you can make use of the [`du` command](https://docs.hpc.ugent.be/Linux/running_jobs_with_input_output_data/#check-your-quota) to find out what the largest files and subdirectories are:
+Your home directory might be full without looking like it due to hidden files.
+Hidden files and subdirectories have a name starting with a dot and do not show up when using a normal `ls`.
+If you want to check where the storage in your home directory is used, you can make use of the [`du` command](https://docs.hpc.ugent.be/Linux/running_jobs_with_input_output_data/#check-your-quota) to find out what the largest files and subdirectories are:

 ```shell
 du -h --max-depth 1 $VSC_HOME | egrep '[0-9]{3}M|[0-9]G'
 ```

 The `du` command returns the size of every file and subdirectory in the $VSC_HOME directory.
-This output is then piped into an [`egrep`](https://docs.hpc.ugent.be/Linux/linux-tutorial/beyond_the_basics/?h=grep#searching-file-contents-grep), where only entries that are large enough are let through.
+This output is then piped into an [`egrep`](https://docs.hpc.ugent.be/Linux/linux-tutorial/beyond_the_basics/?h=grep#searching-file-contents-grep) to filter the lines to the ones that matter the most.
-The expression that accomplishes this is `[0-9]{3}M|[0-9]G`, which is structured as follows:

-- `[0-9]{3}M` accepts entries with 3 digits followed by an M (So files and subdirectories with a size between 100 and 1023 MB).
-- `[0-9]G` accepts entries with a digit followed by a G (So files and subdirectories with a size between 1 and 1023 GB).

-If an entry complies with either of these conditions, it is let through and printed as output.
+The `egrep` command will only let entries that match with the specified regular expression `[0-9]{3}M|[0-9]G` through, which corresponds with files that consume between 100 and 1024 MB or more than 1 GB.

 ### Why can't I use the `sudo` command?